AVSLab/basilisk/docs/installOnMacOS.md

 10. You can now build the project within the IDE

-11. To test your setup, run pytest in your root Basilisk directory (\Basilisk, not \Basilisk\Build.)
-You should see positive test results.

 **Power User Tip:**  The project can be configured and built from the command line via CMake.
 Command line operations are run using the following setup.py script and parameters.
 ~~~~~~~